mnlescobar/mnlescobar/README.md

 * 🎓 MSc.(c) in Economics from the University of Chile
 * 🏦 International **Macroeconomics** as primary field of interest
 * 📊 Enthusiast of **data-driven** decisions
-* 💻 Skilled in using advanced data techniques to analyze large datasets and tackle policy challenges
+* 💻 Skilled in using advanced data techniques to analyze large datasets and tackle policy questions

-Feel free to reach out via email at [malfonsoep@gmail.com](mailto:malfonsoep@gmail.com).
+Feel free to reach out via [malfonsoep@gmail.com](mailto:malfonsoep@gmail.com).

 Made in 🇨🇱, currently living in 🇺🇸.